gunvir103/exodrive/short-term-improvements-prd.md

 ### Impact on Business
 - **Development Velocity**: 40% of development time spent on type-related bugs
 - **System Reliability**: 15% of bookings fail due to email/webhook timeouts
-- **Customer Experience**: 2-3 second delays when booking due to synchronous processing
+- **Customer Experience**: Significant delays when booking due to synchronous processing
 - **Maintenance Cost**: 30% of bugs are related to API contract mismatches

 ---